David Trendell

-David Robin Charles Trendell (17 August 1964, in Tavistock, Devon, England – 28 October 2014) was the English organist, lecturer and Director of Music at King's College London.
+David Robin Charles Trendell (17 August 1964, in Tavistock, Devon, England – 28 October 2014) was an English organist, lecturer and Director of Music at King's College London.
 He specialised in the music of William Byrd.

 Education

 Trendell was a chorister at Norwich Cathedral before being offered a choral scholarship to King's College, Cambridge and an organ scholarship to Exeter College, Oxford.
 He chose the latter.

 Career

 Trendell began his career as assistant organist at Winchester College.
-In 1989, he moved to Oxford and was appointed Organist at University Church of St Mary the Virgin and thereafter was Tutor at St Hugh's, St Hilda's and Oriel colleges.
+In 1989, he moved to Oxford and was appointed organist at the University Church of St Mary the Virgin; thereafter he was a tutor at St Hugh's, St Hilda's and Oriel colleges.
 He arrived at King's College London in 1992 as Director of Chapel Choir and lecturer in Music and remained there until his death in October 2014.
 While at King's, he was credited in bringing to prominence the chapel choir.
 The choir regularly broadcast with BBC Radio 3 for evensong.
 Beyond college life, he was also director of music at St Bartholomew-the-Great, Smithfield and later Director of Music at St Mary's, Bourne Street, London.